fpetersma/EvolutionOfCoffee/process book.md

 - also, i will try to implement dropdown menus

 - the dropdown menu has ben implementend and lots of code have been deleted and replaced by formulas. i have not yet written a new css file, but maybe i will do that next week. the mvp is finished.

+## 06.22.2015

+- after Jaap scrolled up and down a thousand times in my visualisation, clicked on everything there was and wasn't meant to be clicked on, we noticed a couple of bugs:
+1. The 'tell me more aobut the wave'-button did not change when the information was made visible.
+Fixed it.
+2. The popup did not follow the mouse when moving over a country.
+Now it does.
+3. Sometimes, some parts of the main story from a different wave remained visible wehen the 'tell me more aobut the wave' button was clicked.
+It does not happen anymore.
+4. Dropdown menu and some thing linked to it did not work properly.
+It now all works.
+5. Jaap also suggested to give the container element smaller padding, which turned out to be a good idea.